daviesray-ornyx/accessabar/docs/add_to_website.md

 # Adding to a Website
-If ACE was built from source, copy the `./public/dist/accessabar` folder to an accessible place within the website's directory.

 ## Adding to the HTML
 Two files must be added to the page's HTML, `accessabar.bundle.js` and `app.css`.
+And a configuration script must be provided inside the document `body`.

 ```html
 <!DOCTYPE html>